How to calm pets during fireworks

 Reward and treat them for good behaviour

 When you see your pets showing calm positive behaviour, make sure you reward them with lovely treats and praise.
 This is much better than telling them off and punishing nervous negative behaviour.
-You want to avoid creating any negative associations that may trigger further anxiety going forwards.
+You want to avoid creating any negative associations that may trigger further anxiety going forward.

 Veterinary surgeon Dr Kirsten Ronngren joined ManyPets in 2022.
 Alongside her extensive experience as a vet in small animal and feline-only clinics, Kirsten is passionate about online content creation.
 Kirsten’s a regular on ManyPets’ social media and video content with her no-nonsense attitude to keeping our customers’ pets happy and well.